-Creative Writing Workshop I/II LIBS 212/214/312/314
+Creative Writing Workshop Klibs 214/314

 An introduction to the experience and practice of writing fiction and poetry.
-Includes visits by guest writers in a workshop setting.
-Students produce a portfolio of writing in revised and publishable form.
-This course is restricted to students who have submitted a writing sample to the Liberal Studies Department.
+Most of the course takes place in a workshop setting, including visits by guest writers.
+Students produce a portfolio of writing done in the course of the semester in revised and publishable form.